 - A Day in the Limelight: Downplayed, but the episode explores the home life of Bean's handmaiden Bunty and her husband, Zog's executioner Stan.

-- Ear Worm: In-universe, Bean mutters that the nuns' holy chant is going to get stuck in her head.
+- Ear Worm: Bean mutters that the nuns' holy chant is going to get stuck in her head.

 - Epic Fail: Bean's every attempt at a job ends miserably.